brandur/org/drafts/rate-limiting.md

 which we want the bucket to refill.
 When any subsequent request comes in, we take the existing TAT, subtract a fixed buffer representing the limit's total burst capacity from it (τ + T), and compare the result to the current time.
-This result represents the next time to allow a request and if it's in the past we allow the incoming request; if it's in the future, we don't.
+This result represents the next time to allow a request.
+If it's in the past, we allow the incoming request, and if it's in the future, we don't.
 After a successful request, a new TAT is calculated by adding T.

-The pseudo-code for the algorithm can look a little daunting, so instead of providing it, I'll recommend taking a look at our reference implementation [Throttled](#throttled) (more on this below) which is free of heavy abstractions and straightforward to read.
+The pseudo-code for the algorithm can look a little daunting, so instead of showing it, I'll recommend taking a look at our reference implementation [Throttled](#throttled) (more on this below) which is free of heavy abstractions and straightforward to read.
 Instead, let's take a look at visual representation of the timeline and various variables for successful request.